cse110-sp24-group1/cse110-sp24-group1/admin/team.md

   - Overview:

 - **[Jeremy Abondano](https://github.com/Jabo10) - Developer**
-  - Overview: Currently a senior computer science major who wants nothing to do with computer science, if I could go back in time I would major in film.
+  - Currently a senior computer science major who wants nothing to do with computer science, if I could go back in time I would major in film.
 Imagine just watching movies as an assignment instead of proving why my adversary runs in $O(2^k)$.

 - **[Theodore Van Berlo](https://github.com/TheodoreVB) - Developer**
   - Overview: I am a third year (first year transfer) computer engineering major.
 I like embedded/assembly coding, but also like trying other styles.
 My hobbies include video games, motorcycle riding, and watching TV shows.